 Laser Cancer Treatment

 Light Amplification by Stimulated Emission of Radiation uses a strong light beam to precisely target and penetrate cancerous tissue, effectively destroying it with minimal effects on the surrounding tissue.
-The following laser treatments also result in a less painful recovery.
+The following laser cancer treatment options also result in a less painful recovery.

 Carbon Dioxide Lasers